ROCm/ROCm/docs/how-to/rocm-for-ai/training/index.rst

 The ROCm software platform makes it easier to train models on AMD GPUs while maintaining compatibility with existing code and tools.
 The platform also provides features like multi-GPU support, allowing for scaling and parallelization of model training across multiple GPUs to enhance performance.

-For AI training tutorials in Jupyter Notebook format, see `Tutorials for AI developers <https://rocm.docs.amd.com/projects/ai-developer-hub/en/latest/>`_.
+The AI Developer Hub contains `AMD ROCm tutorials <https://rocm.docs.amd.com/projects/ai-developer-hub/en/latest/>`_ for training, fine-tuning, and inference.
+It leverages popular machine learning frameworks on AMD GPUs.

 In this guide, you'll learn about: